-Find more affordable implants by shopping around
+Finding affordable dental implants by shopping around

 A dentist can’t give a detailed cost estimate without first examining your mouth.
-This consultation may or may not be free, and of course you don’t want to spend too much money at this stage.
+This consultation may or may not be free, and of course, you don’t want to spend too much money at this stage.
 However, you can get an idea of implant prices by contacting the clinic or checking their website.

 Even dental clinics located close together can charge quite different prices for dental implants.

 When you compare quotes, be sure to check exactly what is included.
-One dentist may appear to offer affordable dental implants – until you realize there are a ton of additional costs to pay.
+One dentist may appear to offer affordable dental implants, until you realize there are a ton of additional costs to pay.
 You should check for things like:

 - Radiography (x-rays and scans)